 “This is the fifth time,” he barked.
 He was counting.
 Mrs Heath reached into the Luen designed clutch bag she carried, encrusted with real diamonds and removed a silver device.
 Still no notifications.

 “Albert is waiting at home for him in case he turns up.
 He will be fine,” assured Mr Heath.
 What his wife didn’t know was that Taylor and some of his uni friends had been tasked with couriering some poor quality heroin into the Shanties – ‘needles’ they called it locally, because it was mostly injected.
 Mr Heath was beginning to think Taylor and his friends hadn’t taken the proper precautions.
 Their instructions had been to wear old clothing, not to wear jewellery or carry expensive items and speak to no one but their contact.
-Mr Heath didn’t like involving his son, but a group of youngsters could blend in better at Kirkton Apartments – where the exchange was to take place – than a business man from the north would.
-Besides, one day Taylor would take over his father’s business and so he had to learn all aspects of it.
+Mr Heath didn’t like involving his son, but a group of youngsters could blend in better at Kirkton Apartments – where the exchange was to take place – than a business man from the city would.
+Besides, one day Taylor would take over his father’s business so he had to learn all aspects of it.
 Taylor was no stranger to it anyway.
 He had been an effective courier since age twelve.
 He enjoyed the money and unlike many of his peers he didn’t have everything handed to him.
 He had to take on his share of the work.
 He earned his lifestyle and at great risk sometimes.
 Taylor Heath was not pampered through life – no sirree.
-Still, the Shanties were dangerous and it had been the first time Taylor and his friends had taken goods that far south.
-But it was also where the call for needles was highest.
+Still, the Shanties were dangerous.
+It had been the first time Taylor and his friends had taken goods that far south.
+It was also where the call for needles was highest.
 The people of the Shanties didn’t want to escape the poverty trap.
 They wanted to hide themselves and lie in it.